 If you’re worried about getting your existing systems up to speed, don’t hesitate to contact us — at SOFTRAX, we’ve been helping companies navigate the complexities of changing regulations for almost two decades now.
 Our revenue management solutions can help take the stress out of adoption by strategically building up your existing revenue recognition capabilities to meet the new requirements.

 If you’re preparing to respond to the new revenue recognition guidelines from the FASB and IASB, a good place to start is our newly-released “Guide to ERP Augmentation for Improved Billing and Revenue Recognition.”
-You can download a copy by clicking on the link below.
+You can download a copy here.